dmair1989/imagegrains/Readme.md

 ## Troubleshooting

-- If you have problems with the pip installation, you can also install the package directly from the repository with.
-If you have trouble building fron the repository, make sure you have ```git``` [installed](https://github.com/git-guides/install-git) and in your path (this can be tricky on [windows](https://stackoverflow.com/questions/26620312/installing-git-in-path-with-github-client-for-windows)).
+- If you have problems with the pip installation, you can also install the package directly from the repository.
+If you have trouble building from the repository, make sure you have ```git``` [installed](https://github.com/git-guides/install-git) and to have it in your path (this can be tricky on [Windows](https://stackoverflow.com/questions/26620312/installing-git-in-path-with-github-client-for-windows)).
 To install from the repository, use:

 ```text
 pip install git+https://github.com/dmair1989/imagegrains.git